Carnation Walling - Wall Rebar

 Note that the locations given are for the horizontal rebar.
 The vertical rebar positions are typically offset by half an inch relative to these locations.

-At this stage we are only putting the rebar into the cavity in its right sequence relative to each other in the cavity.
-It is temporarily placed right up against the EPS so that it does not cause the unsupported threaded rod wall ties to bend down.
+We are putting the rebar into the cavity in its right sequence relative to each other in the cavity.

 At the edges of openings there will be more vertical rebar and it will be constrained by rebar stirrups.
 The stirrups need to be added as you add the vertical rebar.